Skip links and keyboard navigation

 If a communication is received in a private email account that relates to ministerial portfolio-related business it must be forwarded from the private email account to the official ministerial email account within 20 days of receipt of the email.
 If a response is required, a ministerial email account should be used to respond.

-The standard for smart phones/tablets supported on the network is approved by the Office of the Premier.
+The use of smart phones/tablets supported on the network is approved by the Office of the Premier.

-Privately owned devices (sometimes known as BYO) will only be connected to the ministerial network if approved by the Minister or relevant Chief of Staff.
-Those using approved privately owned devices must sign a BYO policy document.
+Privately owned devices (sometimes known as BYOD) will only be connected to the ministerial network if approved by the Minister or relevant Chief of Staff.
+Those using approved privately owned devices must agree to comply with the BYOD Policy.
 Approved devices are managed via the ministerial mobile device management software.
 Unapproved devices will be seen as a breach to ministerial network security and will be disabled.

 Data usage on ministerial-issued devices (including approved privately owned devices) should be monitored closely, as Ministerial Services will not reimburse costs for excessive data usage.